Believing in accessibility for all

 • publishing personal, sensitive, or private information about staff online or other public domains such as noticeboards or newsletters.

-• Behaviour towards our staff that makes them feel intimidated or offended.
+• behaviour towards our staff that makes them feel intimidated or offended.

 5.0 Refusal to co-operate with reasonable requests